theandrelima/nornflow/docs/getting_started.md

 def gather_facts(task: Task) -> Result:
     """
-    The function docstring will show up as the Task's 'Description' in the TASK CATALOG.
+    Docstring's first line will show up as the Task's 'Description' in the TASK CATALOG.
     """
     facts = {
         "hostname": task.host.hostname,